maxdemaio/splist/readme.md

 - blue heart for manpreeet
 - hover stuff and logic for heart like vercel.lol
 - get some OG stuff going like wtf
+- add gh link to signin page and make consistent
+- actually design a logo (omegalul)

 ## Notes